-We have adopted a code of business conduct and ethics for directors, officers (including our principal executive officer and principal financial and accounting officer), and employees, known as the Google Code of Conduct.
-We have also adopted Corporate Governance Guidelines, which, in conjunction with our certificate of incorporation, bylaws, and charters of the standing committees of our board of directors, form the framework for our corporate governance.
-The Google Code of Conduct and our Corporate Governance Guidelines are available on the Investor Relations section of our website at http://investor.google.com.
-We will post amendments to the Google Code of Conduct or waivers of the Google Code of Conduct for directors and executive officers on the same website.
+We have adopted a code of business conduct and ethics for directors, officers (including our principal executive officer, principal financial officer and principal accounting officer), and employees, known as the Alphabet Code of Conduct.
+We have also adopted Corporate Governance Guidelines, which, in conjunction with our certificate of incorporation, bylaws, and charters of the standing committees of our Board of Directors, form the framework for our corporate governance.
+The Alphabet Code of Conduct and our Corporate Governance Guidelines are available on the Investor Relations section of our website at https://abc.xyz/investor/.
+We will post amendments to the Alphabet Code of Conduct or waivers of the Alphabet Code of Conduct for directors and executive officers on the same website.

-Stockholders may request printed copies of the Google Code of Conduct, the Corporate Governance Guidelines, and committee charters at no charge by filling out our contact form at http://investor.google.com or sending inquiries to:
+Stockholders may request printed copies of the Alphabet Code of Conduct, the Corporate Governance Guidelines, and committee charters at no charge by sending inquiries to:

-Investor Relations Google Inc. 1600 Amphitheatre Parkway Mountain View, California 94043
+Investor Relations Alphabet Inc. 1600 Amphitheatre Parkway Mountain View, California 94043

-Email: investor-relations@google.com
+Email: investor-relations@abc.xyz